vantaloomin/Prism-v2/README.md

 Aethal Saga delivers the dopamine rush of opening rare card packs with stunning GPU-accelerated holographic effects, dramatic reveal animations, and a deep collection system.
 No downloads.
 No installs.
 Just open and play.

+> 🎮 **100% Free.
+Forever.** While Aethal Saga captures the excitement of gacha mechanics, there are **no microtransactions, no ads, and no way to spend real money**.
+All credits are earned through gameplay.
+This is purely for the joy of collecting — no strings attached.

 ---

 ## What Makes This Different